 Evaluation model

 The previous chapter described heterogeneity in isolation: a regime, a scope, a materialization mode.
 Real depositions almost never have just one descriptor.
 A refined crystal carries B-factors, altlocs, and often TLS groups simultaneously; an NMR bundle carries an ensemble of models plus per-atom uncertainty estimates; an MD trajectory frequently carries a per-frame state-cluster label alongside the coordinates.
 This chapter is about how multiple scope-local descriptors coexist in the same file, how the assumptions about their coupling let storage stay linear in the sum of per-scope state spaces rather than blowing up to the product, and what operational contract the format has to satisfy to actually render coordinates from the resulting tangle.
+The IR can be specified mostly by writing down a Zarr layout; the evaluation model is what gives that layout a meaning.

 Realistic mixing scenarios